-- You have appropriate knowledge and ability to conduct insurance business in the London insurance market. - You comply with all laws, rules and fiscal requirements applicable to you as an insurance intermediary where your firm is established and where it conducts or will conduct business.
+You comply with all laws, rules and fiscal requirements applicable to you as an insurance intermediary where your firm is established and where it conducts, or will conduct, business.

 If you are an overseas subsidiary, holding company or under common control with an existing registered Lloyd's broker, we may, at our discretion, be able to place reliance on existing group arrangements.